pylint-dev/pylint/README.rst

 - symilar_  (duplicate code finder that is also integrated in pylint)
 - epylint_ (Emacs and Flymake compatible Pylint)

-..
-Enf of do not modify this without also modifying doc/index.rst

 .. _pyreverse: https://pylint.pycqa.org/en/latest/pyreverse.html
 .. _symilar: https://pylint.pycqa.org/en/latest/symilar.html
 .. _epylint: https://pylint.pycqa.org/en/latest/user_guide/ide_integration/flymake-emacs.html

 Install
 -------

-..
-Do not modify anything here, modify doc/user_guide/installation.rst instead

 For command line use, pylint is installed with::